What Are the Odds Your City Gets Overrun by Tourists This Summer?

 British Columbia · Coastal / Nature · Score: 70.1

 2,500 residents.
 500,000 annual visitors.
 55% arriving in summer.
-That is 110 tourists for every local in peak season, despite STR restrictions and documented overtourism protests already on record.
+That is 110 tourists for every local in peak season, despite short-term rental restrictions and documented overtourism protests already on record.

-4.2% year-on-year growth and strong forward search demand kept Tofino firmly in High Risk territory.
+4.2% year-on-year growth and strong forward search demand kept Tofino among the highest overcrowding odds in the country.
 The restrictions have not reduced the underlying pull.

 4 Canadian Rockies (AB/BC)